anki/cozmo-python-sdk/docs/source/getstarted.rst

 * Join discussion about the SDK

-* Be part of the Cozmo SDK Community!
+* Be a part of the Cozmo SDK Community!

 -------------------